 Our story begins at Gobekli Tepe in Eurasian Turkey.
 For archaeologists, Gobekli Tepe is a goldmine of information on Late Stone Age life, 12,000 years back in time, when world’s climate was at stake with the return of short Ice Age, known as the Younger Dryas.
 At this critical juncture of climate change, with its mountains catching the rain and calcareous, porous bedrock creating lots of springs, creeks and rivers, the upper reaches of the Euphrates and Tigris had evolved as a refuge for Late Stone Age communities.
 Difficult for survival situation could have led these people to develop a common cult practice, which eventually gave birth to organized religions.

 A major find from Gobekli Tepe is the depiction of animals engraved in high and medium reliefs on the walls of T-shaped mortuary memorial stones.
-These animals give no indication of organized violence, but represented a cosmological map which would have related the local community to the surrounding landscape and cosmos.
-Through these animal figures, the settled Stone Age hunter gathers of Eurasia had perhaps developed new meaning of life’s existence in the natural world.
+These animals give no indication of organized violence but represented a cosmological map which would have related the local community to the surrounding landscape and cosmos.
+Through these animal figures, the settled Stone Age hunter-gathers of Eurasia had perhaps developed a new meaning of life’s existence in the natural world.

 Source – Internet

 In Indian Subcontinent, archaeologists have discovered a plethora of animal figures made out of terracotta in the Indus Valley city of Harappa.
-At Navdatoli, a 4,000 year old Chalcolithic village in Central India, a large handmade pot has moulding of a lizard surrounded by two women figures which also suggest the existence of primitive religion or belief system centered on animal cults.
+At Navdatoli, a 4,000-year-old Chalcolithic village in Central India, a large handmade pot has moulding of a lizard surrounded by two women figures which also suggest the existence of primitive religion or belief system centred on animal cults.
 The South Indian Neolithic culture traced back to 4,000 years had the prominence of bull cult signifying male fertility.
-Bulls of various forms and shapes have been discovered by archaeologists in form of petroglyphs across Neolithic sites of Deccan.
+Bulls of various forms and shapes have been discovered by archaeologists in the form of petroglyphs across Neolithic sites of Deccan.
 Bulls associated with agriculture as ploughing animals have been a common practice across India throughout history.

 Terracotta Animals from Harappa – Source – Internet

 The same goes for Odia civilisation, where animals have been integral to Odia culture from the time of Prehistory.
-There are wide range of realistic and mythological animals depicted in temples and monasteries of Odisha from Early Medieval time.
-But in folk and tribal life, Odisha’s link with the animal world has a close association with daily life’s problems, prospects, aspirations and thanks giving.
+There is a wide range of realistic and mythological animals depicted in temples and monasteries of Odisha from Early Medieval time.
+But in folk and tribal life, Odisha’s link with the animal world has a close association with daily life’s problems, prospects, aspirations and thanksgiving.

-Frog is in the next line of animal that is closely associated with the folk life of Odisha.
-Frogs remain silence during the dry seasons, but they suddenly appear before the onset of rain.
+Frog is in the next line of animal that is closely associated with the folklife of Odisha.
+Frogs remain silent during the dry seasons, but they suddenly appear before the onset of rain.
 Soon, the male frogs begin their croaking.
-First one here, echoed by another there, then a resounding chorus, followed by a cacophony of sound.
+The first one here, echoed by another there, then a resounding chorus, followed by a cacophony of sound.
 Soon after, the rain begins to fall.
-Frogs therefore are treated as bringers of rain and then nourishment in Odia culture.
+Frogs, therefore, are treated as bringers of rain and then nourishment in Odia culture.

-In the past the tribal communities of Western Odisha used the terracotta representation of these animals on the roof of their houses to ward off evil spirit and bring prosperity to their homes.
-Barpali in Western Odisha and its surrounding villages was the center of terracotta roof tile craft depicting these animals.
+In the past, the tribal communities of Western Odisha used the terracotta representation of these animals on the roof of their houses to ward off evil spirit and bring prosperity to their homes.
+Barpali in Western Odisha and its surrounding villages were the centres of terracotta roof tile craft depicting these animals.
 But as time moved with the influence of market forces and crony capitalism, the tradition declined and now confined to only one house at Barpali, the house of Manbodha Rana, a national award winner terracotta potter.

 Barpali is a small town in Bargarh District of Western Odisha at a distance of 335 km from Bhubaneswar and 226 km from Raipur (both have airports).
 The nearest cities are however Bargarh (the district headquarter, 20 km away) and Sambalpur, the largest city in Western Odisha, 73 km away.